grnet/synnefo/docs/quick-install-admin-guide.rst

 ``/srv/pithos/data``, which is visible by both nodes.
 We have already setup this directory at node1's "Pithos data directory setup" section.

-The ``ASTAKOS_URL`` option tells to the Pithos app in which URI is available the astakos authentication api.
+The ``ASTAKOS_BASE_URL`` option informs the Pithos app where Astakos is.
+The Astakos service is used for user management (authentication, quotas, etc.)

 The ``PITHOS_SERVICE_TOKEN`` should be the Pithos token returned by running on the Astakos node (node1 in our case):